ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of DNS domain.

 `--match`
 :   Specifies the conditions that must be matched for the rule to run.
-For match value, reference documentation `https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions`
+For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--skip-rules`
 :  Skip all remaining rules, WAF managed rulesets, or rules of WAF managed rulesets.
 For example, `--skip-rules RULESETID-1:RULEID-a,RULEID-b;RULESETID-2:RULEID-x,RULEID-y.`.
 Set `current` to skip all remaining rules.
 Default is "current".